 Portfolio Turnover.
 Average annual portfolio turnover rate is the ratio of the lesser of sales or purchases to the monthly average value of the portfolio securities owned during the year, excluding from both the numerator and the denominator all securities with maturities at the time of acquisition of one year or less.
-A higher portfolio turnover rate involves greater transaction expenses to a Fund and may result in the realization of net capital gains, which would be taxable to shareholders when distributed.
+A higher portfolio turnover rate involves greater transaction expenses to a Fund and may result in the realization of net capital gains, which generally would be taxable to shareholders when distributed.
 The Funds' investment adviser, Clifford Capital Partners, LLC (the "Adviser"), makes purchases and sales for each Fund's portfolio whenever necessary, in the Adviser's opinion, to meet a Fund's objective.
-For the fiscal years ended September 30, 2018, 2019, and 2020, the Partner Fund's portfolio turnover rate was 19.80%, 22.99% and 59.61%, respectively.
-The increase in portfolio turnover for the Partners Fund from the 2019 fiscal year to the 2020 fiscal year was due to asset growth and increased trading volume during early 2020 market volatility.
-For the fiscal year ended September 30, 2020, the Focused SCV Fund's portfolio turnover rate was 102.07%.
+For the fiscal years ended September 30, 2022 and 2023, the Partners Fund's portfolio turnover rate was 10.55% and 27.59%, respectively.
+For the fiscal years ended September 30, 2022 and 2023, the Focused SCV Fund's portfolio turnover rate was 43.27% and 34.00%, respectively.
+For the fiscal period ended September 30, 2022 and the fiscal year ended September 30, 2023, the International Value Fund's portfolio turnover rate was 11.14% and 10.56%.